VeronicaBehrens/bioinformaticsCoreManager/README.md

-# Veronica Behrens: Bioinformatics Core Manager Application
+# Veronica Behrens: Bioinformatics Core Application

 This GitHub repo contains a selection of:
 1. bioinformatics teaching materials
 2. bioinformatics projects

-prepared as part of the Stanford Stem Cell Biology and Regenerative Medicine Bioinformatics Core Manager job application
+prepared as part of the Stanford Bioinformatics Core job application